lamassuiot/lamassu-kubernetes-chart/README.md

 export NS=lamassu
 ```

 3. Install the helm chart.
-There are many ways to deploy Lamassu using this charts depending which subsytems are needed.
+There are many ways to deploy Lamassu using this charts depending which subsystems are needed.
 Choose one of the following deployment modes

   **Core deployment**

-  Make sure to use change the `domain` variable as well as the `storageClassName` (this can be obtained runing `kubectl get sc`)
+  Make sure to use change the `domain` variable as well as the `storageClassName` (this can be obtained running `kubectl get sc`)

   ```bash
   helm install lamassu . --create-namespace -n $NS \